 Last Yearz Interesting Negro will stage a new choreographic work performed with Fernanda Muñoz-Newsome, with sound by Rowdy SS and set and costumes by AGF Hydra, featuring new music by +TETRA+, ABENÇOADA, Andrew Kerton & Hannah Holland, Verity Susman, Young Nettle, Rebecca Bellantoni and David Panos.
-This work unfolds over the course of each evening, acting as an environment to host interventions by guest artists including keyon gaskin, Trembling Collaborations (A. Livingstone with Mich Cota), musician and DJ Planningtorock and DJ Elijah*.
+This work unfolds over the course of each evening, acting as an environment to host interventions by guest artists including keyon gaskin, Antonija Livingstone & Mich Cota, musician and DJ Planningtorock and DJ Elijah*.
 The commission forms the final part of a trilogy of performances known as FURY (the first two works are Fury1 and FuryZ).

 Focusing on the sensory impact of the live encounter for performers and audience alike, Heavy handed, we crush the moment is an invitation to reflect on boundaries, intimacy, spectacle and the inevitability of movement.
 Last Yearz Interesting Negro and collaborators create a charged atmosphere through sound, light, set and live performance.